Terminal-Africa/Terminal-Mobile-SDK-iOS/README.md

 `firstName: String`

 First Name of the person at the location.
+It can be ignored if need be.

 `lastName: String`

 Last Name of the person at the location.
+It can be ignored if need be.

 `email: String`

 Email of the person at the location.
+It can be ignored if need be.

 `phone: String`

 Phone number of the person at the location.
+It can be ignored if need be.

 #### Adding the Address Lines